WSWUP/AeroEvap/docs/source/tutorial.rst

 Single calculation
 ------------------

-The ``Aero`` class also provides a method :meth:`Aero.single_calc` that can be used on a single set of meterological data to calculate the instantaneous open-water evaporation.
-It requires the same inputs as :meth:`Aero.run` however the inputs are scalars as opposed to time series.
+The :obj:`.Aero` class also provides a method :meth:`.Aero.single_calc` that can be used on a single set of meterological data to calculate the instantaneous open-water evaporation.
+It requires the same inputs as :meth:`.Aero.run` however the inputs are scalars as opposed to time series.
 For example using the first timestamp of our example buoy data we can calculate E, Ce, and VPD: